Valley leaders prepare for impacts of 'bomb cyclone'

 Similar measures are being taken across the city.

-Director of Public Works Scott Mozier says they're not worried for flooding during this storm, but they're trying to stay on top of clearing leaves so it doesn't become an issue later as more leaves fall and more storms roll through.
+Director of Public Works, Scott Mozier, says they're not worried about flooding during this storm, but they're trying to stay on top of clearing leaves so it doesn't become an issue later as more leaves fall and more storms roll through.

 They want the community to do their part as well.